moneroexamples/private-testnet/README.md

 ## Making transfers

-Mined blocked require confirmation of 60 blocks.
+Newly mined blocks require confirmation of 60 blocks, before they can be used.
 So before you can make any transfers between the wallets, we need to mine at least 60 blocks.
 Until then, the wallets will have `unlocked balance` equal to 0.
 In contrast, for regular transfers between wallets to be unlocked it takes 6 blocks.

 ## Example screenshots